hwangbro/RedTournament/restream_guide.md

 ## Race Start

 ### Final checklist
+- The runners should all be "Ready" in racetime.gg, with whatever palette is decided.
-- The stream should be Live and on the Intro scene, with music playing.
+- The stream should be on the intro scene, with music playing.
+Go live within 5-10 minutes of race start
 - The stream PC should be recording in OBS.
 - The stream pc should be sharing the OBS "Program" to the discord call for the commentators to watch and commentate over.
-- The runners should all be "Ready" in racetime.gg, with whatever palette is decided.
-- The runners should be in their own voice call, all server deafened/muted in case emergency communication is needed
+- The runners should be in their own voice call, all server deafened/muted in case emergency communication is needed.
+- You have nodecg open, ready to start the run timer in accordance with the stream feeds from the SETUP scene in OBS

 ### Starting the race
 - To start the race, you can cue the commentators in and transition to one of the OBS scenes `3 Racers` or `2 Racers` depending on the number of runners.